loadsmart/blog/content/posts/2022-09-14-introducing-jaiminho/index.md

 ### Event Relaying

-The Event Relaying Command will query the database for all events that were not sent in a given timebox and will try to re-send them using the original method, message and kwargs.
+The Event Relaying command will query the database for all events that were not sent in a given timebox and will try to re-send them using the original method, message and kwargs.
 Note that if the event relay runs after a deploy that changed or removed the original method, it will not be able to re-send the failed events and they will have to be dealt with manually.
 Also, the `DELETE_AFTER_SEND` configuration also applies to this command.

+To ensure all failed events are re-sent by Jaiminho, you have two options with the Event Relaying command:

-Tip: Schedule this command to be regularly executed and Jaiminho will ensure all failed events are re-sent.
+- Schedule it to be regularly executed (with a cronjob, for example)
+- Run it in a loop using the `--run_in_loop` and `--loop_interval` flags

 ### Event Cleaning